Page Table of Contents

 Do You Have to Reinstall Windows After Replacing Hard Drive

 Replacing a laptop's hard drive is becoming increasingly popular for its convenience and efficiency in solving disk or computer problems.
-The following are some common scenarios you need to change your hard drive:
+The following are some common scenarios in which you need to change your hard drive:

 But do you need to reinstall Windows after a hard drive replacement?